 Usually, the first sign that your dog has fleas will be his perpetual scratching, biting, and nibbling at his fur.

-Dog fleas may be wingless insects but their stout, spiny, hind legs are relatively large allowing the flea to jump distances of approximately 35 cm - so beware, dog fleas don't need wings, nor do they need your Cocker Spaniel in order to travel around the house, they can do this simply by jumping around.
+Dog fleas may be wingless insects but their sturdy hind legs are relatively large allowing the flea to jump distances of up to 35 cm.

 You can, however, usually break the shell-like body by squashing them between your thumbnails.
-Although getting the flea into position is not as easy as it sounds, however, it can be done.
+Although getting the flea into position is not as easy as it sounds, but it can be done.

-We strongly recommend you wash your hands with antibacterial hand-wash after handling any type of flea.
+Always wash your hands with antibacterial hand-wash after handling any type of parasite.